Labels by Sign and Label Printer

 The number of people that got hurt, and how it happened.
 When you collect data about safety in the workplace, patterns become clear.
 These lagging indicators allow you to identify areas or processes within your business that are causing accidents.
 If you analyze the data and notice that a high percentage of your accidents happen in one area of your business, you’re now able to focus your attention and make real change.

 While lagging indicators are focused on the past, leading indicators are focused on the future.
 They provide information that can help prevent future accidents by showing how safe your company is at the moment.
 For instance, by tracking your safety audit data, you might notice that a large number of employees are not wearing their eye protection, and a future eye injury might be around the corner.
 You can use this data to make a conscious push to improve compliance with the company’s eye protection policy and stop accidents before they happen.
+One way to prevent accidents before they happen is by using safety signs.
 This will take you from a reactive safety culture to a proactive safety culture.

 For safety to become a part of the culture, there needs to be buy-in from the top of an organization down.
 The value of safety at work must be communicated and demonstrated by all levels of management.
 Contradictions between what management says and their actions can make it difficult to encourage employees to adopt safety practices.
 It can’t only come from the organization’s safety professionals—it needs to come from the person who signs their time card.
 When leaders talk the talk and also walk the walk, you start getting some real momentum.